akshar07/personalBlog/content/posts/2020-04-07-one-giant-leap-the-story-of-virgin-galactic.md

 #### **So is it for us?**

 Yes!
-You can reserve your seat for the space flight by paying a fully refundable registration fee of US$1,000.
+You can reserve your seat for the space flight by paying a fully refundable registration fee of US $1,000.
 The amount is fully refundable and is used as a deposit for the future spaceflight.
-But note that by paying $1000 you are not making a reservation of the space flight but it will put you in the priority group for an offer of a firm reservation.
+But note that by paying $1,000 you are not making a reservation of the space flight but it will put you in the priority group for an offer of a firm reservation.

 #### How much will the space flight actually cost?

-They say that there will be a range of prices (maybe similar to airline tickets — economy, premium, and business class) but they will be charging more than t US$250,000 for the people who signed up early.
+They say that there will be a range of prices (maybe similar to airline tickets — economy, premium, and business class) but they will be charging more than US$250,000 for the people who signed up early.

 ![Mind Blown](https://media.giphy.com/media/26ufdipQqU2lhNA4g/giphy.gif)